aisha-gregg/aisha-blog/posts/prague.md

 2. The beer in Prague is pretty great although I am not too much of a beer person myself.
 But the beer brewed in Prague is world famous, very affordable and deserves a taste if you are a beer lover.

 3. Prague is an extremely romantic city so, beware, you probably do not want to solo travel there and be surrounded by couples every where you turn.
-I had not known this before I went on my solo trip in 2019 and felt a bit of the odd one out.
+I had not known this before I went on my solo trip in 2019 and felt a bit out of sorts.

 But you know what, I still enjoyed the city regardless with my lonesome self! 😆